GregoryDesmarais/LIRI/README.md

 - Lookup concert venues and dates for a given band.
 - Lookup information about movies,  including plot, actors, ratings, and more!

-## Role
-I am the sole developer of this applicaiton.

-## Overview
-I have created functions using APIs for Spotify, OMDB, and Bands in Town to retrieve requested infomation.

-I have also used the following node modules in order to accomplish this:
+I have used the following node modules in order to accomplish this:
 - axios
 - moment
 - node-spotify-api
 - dotenv

+## Role
+I am the sole developer of this applicaiton.

 ## Installation
 1. Copy the contents of the repo to your local machine.